 ZoneSage clarified the boundary between problems design can solve and constraints that are structural.

-It strengthened my ability to identify irreversible user moments, points where confidence must already exist before users are willing to proceed.
+It strengthened my ability to identify irreversible user moments, where confidence must exist before action.
+In trust-critical systems, reducing friction is not always correct.
+Sometimes friction is the product.

-The work reinforced a principle that continues to guide my practice.
-In complex domains, systems thinking and interface design cannot be separated.
+The experience reinforced a principle that continues to guide my work: in complex domains, system design and interface design cannot be separated.

 Selected Work.